EvaBroberg/Flora-and-Fauna-memory-game/README.md

 <h4>Technologies used</h4>

 <ul>
+	<li>Adobe Photoshop was used to create frameworks, cards, logos and icons</li>
 	<li>Game was built using HTML, CSS, vanilla JavaScript and JQueries</li>
 	<li>Code editor Visual Studio Code was used as a development environment</li>
 	<li>Google Fonts were used with text styling purposes</li>